Aroldis Chapman: Repertoire

+Chapman's fastball and slider both have extraordinarily high whiff rates: 33% for the fastball and 58% for the slider.
+As a result, Chapman has induced swinging strikes on 16.4 percent of pitches.
+He has struck out 40 percent of batters faced, third most among pitchers who have thrown 400 innings as of the end of the As of 2024 season.

-Due to the high velocity of pitches that Chapman throws, before he comes in, the Yankees play a video on the scoreboards showing Chapman's name on fire, and fiery looking videos of him, as high velocity pitches are commonly called "heat."
+Due to the high velocity of pitches that Chapman throws, before he comes in, the Yankees played a video on the scoreboards showing Chapman's name on fire, and fiery looking videos of him, as high velocity pitches are commonly called "heat."

-Scouts worried about his control issues and lack of a solid third pitch, noting that these issues could affect his ability to be a Major League starter, but Chapman's control seemed to improve.
+Early on in his career, scouts worried about his control issues and lack of a solid third pitch, noting that these issues could affect his ability to be a Major League starter, but Chapman's control seemed to improve.
 After issuing 41 walks in 50 innings the previous season, Chapman walked 23 batters in 2012 over 71 2/3 innings.
+He has walked 12.6 percent of batters faced in his career as of the end of the As of 2024 season.

 Speed records

 On September 24, 2010, against the San Diego Padres, Chapman was clocked at 105.1 mph, according to PITCHf/x, the fastest pitch ever recorded in Major League Baseball.
 On July 19, 2016, Chapman matched his previous record of 105.1 mph with a ball to Baltimore's J. J. Hardy.
-That record was tied by Jordan Hicks on May 20, 2018.
+In 2017, when MLB changed from the PITCHf/x to Statcast measurements, a pitch Chapman threw to Tony Gwynn Jr. on September 24, 2011, was revised up to 105.8 mph and is now considered the fastest pitch thrown.

 On April 18, 2011, Chapman threw a pitch to Pittsburgh's Andrew McCutchen that the scoreboard at Great American Ball Park clocked at 106 mph, but the box on Fox Sports Ohio's broadcast listed it at 105.1 mph and the PITCHf/x system calculated a release speed of 102.4 mph.
 The disparity between these speeds has been widely discussed and questioned.

 Mechanics

 Sports Illustrated writer Joe Posnanski wrote of Chapman, "There is no violence at all in his motion; he's like the anti-Bob Gibson in that way.
 Just a slow beginning, a fluid motion, and BLAMMO the ball just fires out like the Batmobile rolling out of the cave."
-A more technical analysis reveals the following:
+A technical analysis reveals the following: